kunalkanojia/hip-chat-bot/README.md

 Hipchat bot using akka http.

-Does nothing as of now. :|
+Returns a list of meaningful words fom the message text as of now.

-Deployed on pivotal cloudfoundry.

 Can be tested in this public group. https://test-bots-team.hipchat.com/chat